phonetworks/website/docs/overview.md

 <div id="dPlaying" data-id="8aTCBtvoPhjSEujGxl3S6NObP" style="display:none;">
 </div>

-Phở Networks is an open source, **infinitely scalable**, event-driven, **extensible** stack that gives you solid foundations to build **social-enabled apps**.
+Phở Networks is an open source framework to build **graph apps**.
+Graph apps are based on the archetypes Actor, Graph, Object.
+You may extend them for a completely custom social networking experience.
+The stack is designed to be **infinitely scalable**, event-driven, and **extensible** .

-When developing a social-enabled app, you have four options to base it off:
+When developing a graph app, you have four options to base it off:

 Foundation          | Maturity | Scalability  | Convenience
 ----------------    | ------   | --------     | --------------------